GeoLoom: High-quality Geometric Diagram Generation from Textual Input: GeoLingua

 \textbf{GeoNF Dataset.} Building upon the developed formal language framework, we present GeoNF, a curated dataset of geometry problems sourced from national educational examinations, specifically selected for their amenability to geometric diagram construction.
 To annotate the dataset, we recruited mathematics majors who were trained to translate natural language problem statements into structured formal representations.
-Each annotation underwent manual verification to ensure semantic fidelity and syntactic correctness.
+The detailed annotation process can be found in the Appendix\ref{appendix_GeoNF}

-mal expression.
-These formal expressions encode geometric entities, spatial relations, and constraint conditions necessary for downstream geometric computation and diagram rendering.
+GeoNF involves various types of geometric relations and geometric shapes, and we classify and statistically analyze them according to these relations and geometric shapes.
+The resulting GeoNF comprises 4,730 high-quality aligned pairs of natural and formal language representations, denoted as $\{N_n, F_n\}$, where $N_n$ represents the natural language description of a geometric problem, and $F_n$ denotes its corresponding formal expression.
+The specific distribution is shown in the Figure~\ref{fig.data}.
 The dataset is partitioned into 4,300 training pairs and 430 test pairs, enabling models to learn mappings from informal language to formal specifications, thereby supporting constraint understanding.